nick-chandoke/niclib/README.md

 ---

 Also, please, if you see any bad design patterns or programming practices, open an issue about it!
 The last thing I want to do is put code out that some people may learn bad practices from!

+And of course, if you want any functions to be generalized, just let me know, again via either opening an Issue or emailing me.